60 MOVES with FUTURE GAZE

 History of the Idea:

 The idea of creating this performance was announced by artistic director of Black O!Range Dance Production, Anton Ovchinnikov.
 In 2016.
 Anton proposed creating a cycle of site-specific performances called “Revitalizing the Past – Creating the Future”.
-In accordance with the idea, it was proposed to create street performances, with the background of the Stalinist architecture of the City of Kiev, which has the artistic and historical value.
-Anton approached Maida Withers, USAS choreographer, based on her 21 years of collaborative projects in Russia.
-In the first performance of the cycle we set the task of investigating the relationship between architecture and the body in order to understand how architecture can influence a person, identity and patterns of behavior with a look to the future of Ukraine.
+The proposal included the creation of street performances, with the background of the Stalinist architecture of the City of Kiev, which have significant artistic and historical value.
+Anton approached Maida Withers, USA choreographer, as a collaborator based on her 21 years of collaborative projects in Russia.
+In the first performance of the cycle, the two choreographers set the task of investigating the relationship between architecture and the body in order to understand how architecture can influence a person, identity and patterns of behavior with a look to the future of Ukraine.

 Maida Withers Bio